These low carb and Keto pickled eggs are fun to eat and have less than 1g net carb each.

 I've had a certain phrase on my mind this morning as I was photographing these pickled eggs.

-The phrase was “Go suck an egg!”.
+The phrase was "Go suck an egg!".
 Where does it come from?
-And how does one do it?
-Sonny Crocket seemed to know. (video below) Here’s what the Urban Dictionary says about the matter:
+Here's what the Urban Dictionary says about the matter:

 "Go suck and egg" is a nice way to tell someone to go soak your head, go shed some skin, get lost, get bent.